JaMo42/flag-cpp/README.md

 ### Misc

-Powershell on Windows will always give the full path of the executable as `argv[0]`, define FLAG_SHORTEN_WINDOWS_PROGRAM_PATH` to shorten this to just the filename in error messages and the usage function.
+PowerShell on Windows will always give the full path of the executable as `argv[0]`, define FLAG_SHORTEN_WINDOWS_PROGRAM_PATH` to shorten this to just the filename in error messages and the usage function.